dmitribodiu/90-days-challenge/algorithms.md

 with items you have until the item finds it's place)

 > Count sort O(n)
-This sort doesn't compare values and works only for integers of a small range.
+This sort doesn't compare values and works only for integers of a `small range`.
 How it works?
 It counts number of occurences of every number in an array and then recreates array from scratch by putting numbers in an array the amount of times it saw it before.